ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - The weighted scores will be summed to generate a raw score.
 - The raw score will be multiplied by a Normalization Coefficient (calculated by dividing 10 by the sum of the weighting factors) to scale the final score to a 100-point system.
 - The final score for an entry will be determined by calculating the arithmetic mean of the normalized scores from all judges.

+6.3 **Tiebreaker Rules.** In the event of a tie in points between two participants, the following tiebreakers will be applied in sequential order:
+- Judges' vote.
+- Rematch.
+- Higher average score (initial match + rematch).
+- Higher average tournament score (including qualification).
+- Higher previous round score.

 ### 7. Verification & Penalties